nallen05/old-norse/bifrost/README.md

  - Truthy if inside a Unix-like terminal emulator like xterm, gnome-terminal, iTerm2, Mac OSX Terminal, TTYD, etc.

 `*BIFROST-IO*`
- - set by `WITH-BIFROST`
- - a way to write to/from the terminal
+ - set by `WITH-BIFROST` as a way to write to/from the terminal
  - Normally, you would use SKALD instead of interacting with this directly.
 If you do interact with this directly, remember to call FORCE-OUTPUT/FINISH-OUTPUT.